-Black Australorps hatched in Spring and early Summer (April through June) typically start to lay their first eggs at around 6-7 months of age, in my experience.
+Black Australorps hatched in Spring and early Summer (April through June in the Northern Hemisphere) typically start to lay their first eggs at around 6-7 months of age, in my experience.
 But other things can influence that:

 - how they are raised

 - the type of food that you have them on (starter/grower versus layer feed)